sogaiu/tree-sitter-clojure/doc/makefile.md

 Storing such directories under the same parent directory such as `~/src` seems like a reasonable choice.

+Unfortunately, this combination can lead to confusion due to the scanning described above.

 ### Why a `Makefile`?

 #### Some Reasons to Use a `Makefile`